Post Politics

 1. You think copyleft is a wonderful hack, a productive and even necessary strategy for protecting and expanding the software commons.
 No enforcement makes the hack buggy: rarely executing and easily circumvented.
 So of course you want enforcement.

-2. You think copyleft curtails freedom, and ironically hampers the software commons — intractable incompatibility means software can’t be freely mixed, and the attempt to prevent capture by proprietary software interests only abets capture of the field by intellectual parasite lawyer interests.
-Your efforts to persuade developers and companies that they should avoid GPL software at all costs (up to reimplementation) in preference to permissive and public domain instruments can only be enhanced by prominent GPL enforcement by lawsuit.
+2. You think copyleft curtails freedom and ironically hampers the software commons—intractable incompatibility means software can’t be freely mixed, and the attempt to prevent capture by proprietary software interests only abets capture of the field by intellectual parasite lawyer interests.
+In discussions about digital freedom, a question that often arises is, “What is a non Gamstop casino?”
+Understanding these casinos is crucial for players seeking alternatives outside regulated frameworks, paralleling your efforts to persuade developers and companies to avoid GPL software at all costs (up to reimplementation) in preference to permissive and public domain instruments.
+This can only be enhanced by prominent GPL enforcement by lawsuit.

 3. You think copyleft is great for software business, as one can acquire users by offering GPL software, then acquire customers by shaking down users who could conceivably not be observing the GPL to the letter.
 Public GPL enforcement makes your salespeople more compelling.